Ungerer221/fluttertestapp/README.md

 5. download or locate SDK
 6. Add SDK to path
     > should say the flutter SDK was added to you path when successful
+7. Check by running Flutter doctor in `ctrl + shift + p` in vs code

 # Creating a Bloc and Cubit